ColdTrick/csv_exporter/README.md

 Developers
 ----------

-By default all searchable entities are exportable, if however you wish to change this list use the plugin hook
+By default all searchable entities are exportable, if however you wish to change this list use the event

-`elgg_register_plugin_hook_handler("allowed_type_subtypes", "csv_exporter", "your function");`
+`elgg_register_event_handler("allowed_type_subtypes", "csv_exporter", "your function");`

 and change the result array.

-You can add your own values to the available list by registering a plugin hook like
+You can add your own values to the available list by registering a event like

-`elgg_register_plugin_hook_handler("get_exportable_values", "csv_exporter", "your function");`
+`elgg_register_event_handler("get_exportable_values", "csv_exporter", "your function");`

-This hook get the following params:
+This event gets the following params:

 - __type__: the type of the entity to supply the values for
 - __subtype__: the subtype of the entity to supply the values for